kutayyegul/assignment/README.md

 # Python Automation and Robot Framework

+This project consist of 2 seperate automation types.
+One of them, python binding selenium, other one is Robot Framework.
+Both automation suites tests UI and API cases.

+Selenium Bindings test suites are under Test Folder.
+Robot Framework Suites are under RobotTests Folder.

 ###### Requirements

 There are few modules need to be installed before running the tests.